HSTR-Net: Reference Based Video Super-resolution with Dual Cameras: Methodology

-\textit{Patch Matching Block}: This paper proposes a lightweight patch-matching block that performs self-attention on two given inputs.
+This paper proposes a lightweight patch-matching block that performs self-attention on two given inputs.
 This block is the backbone of our attention mechanism and it applies attention at different scales by processing prior outputs of itself.

 The first sub-block in the patch matching block combines patches into windows to calculate correspondence between patches within the same window.
 In the second sub-block, a shifting operation is applied on partitioned windows.
 The two successive sub-blocks are connected in order to introduce cross-patch correspondence and exploit the local information at various positions.
 This approach enables focusing on the local similarity between neighboring patches and is a suitable method for video super-resolution, since similar textures lie in adjacent subareas of the neighboring patches.
 Then, the self-attention operation of~\citep{liu2021swin} is transformed into $LR$-$REF$ patch-matching as presented in Equation \ref{swin_eq}.
 The query ($Q$), key ($K$), and value ($V$) properties of both $LR$ and $REF$ frames are calculated for attention using linear layers.
 During attention calculation, two matrix multiplications are performed, which are $Q_{LR} \times K_{REF}$ and $Q_{REF}\times K_{LR}$, to obtain correspondences between $LR$ and $REF$ frames in both directions.
 The result of first matrix multiplication, $Q_{LR} \times K_{REF}$, is multiplied with $V_{REF}$ to obtain intermediate attention ${AT}_{i}$, since we are interested in transferring textures from $REF$.
 The other result, ${AT}_{LR}$, is multiplied with the ${AT}_i$ to incorporate the $LR$ attention information and get the final attention output of ${AT}$: